One-Way Reversible and Quantum Finite Automata with Advice

-\begin{quote} \n{\bf Abstract:} We examine characteristic features of reversible and quantum computations in the presence of supplementary external information, known as advice.
+\begin{quote} \n{\bf Abstract:} We examine the characteristic features of reversible and quantum computations in the presence of supplementary external information, known as advice.
 In particular, we present a simple, algebraic characterization of languages recognized by one-way reversible finite automata augmented with deterministic advice.
 With a further elaborate argument, we prove a similar but slightly weaker result for bounded-error one-way quantum finite automata with advice.
-An immediate application of those properties leads to containments and separations among various language families that are further assisted by appropriate advice.
-We further demonstrate the power of randomized advice and quantum advice when given to one-way quantum finite automata.
+Immediate applications of those properties lead to containments and separations among various language families when they are assisted by appropriately chosen advice.
+We further demonstrate the power and limitation of randomized advice and quantum advice when they are given to one-way quantum finite automata.

 \s